des-science/DES-SN5YR/5_COSMOLOGY/README.md

 ## SN likelihood and chains

 ### Likelihood
+The Likelihood file is `dessn5yr.py`
+In the Likelihood provided, we analytically marginalize over M (SN absolute brightness) and H0 (See Sec.
+3 in DES Collaboration 2024).
+M and H0 are unconstrained by our data (do not use this sample to measure H0).

-The Likelihood file is `SN_only_cosmosis_likelihood.py` Use this with distances and cov matrixes in folder 4_DISTANCES_COVMAT
+Use this likelihood with distances and cov matrixes in folder 4_DISTANCES_COVMAT.

 ### Chains
 The chain folder includes all the cosmosis/emcee chains (see file header) for the four cosmological models tested in our analysis: